 Many of you responded to Monday’s post saying that the most challenging comfort zone of all is your home.

-What comfort zone is God leading you out of in your family?
+What comfort zone is God leading you out of in regards to family relationships?

 It might be an apathy zone.